litong01/hfrd/docs/hfrd-operations.md

 3.  `peers`: The peers that will be used to update channels.`peers` must have been joined into these channels.
 4. `ordererOrgName `: The orderer org name.
 5. `ordererName`: The orderer name that you want to use when update channels.
-6. `batchTimeout ` `maxMessageCount ` `absoluteMaxBytes ` `anchorPeers ` are the channel configurations currently supported in hfrd.
+6. `batchTimeout ` `maxMessageCount ` `preferredMaxBytes ` `anchorPeers ` are the channel configurations currently supported in hfrd.
 Remember that the anchorPeers should be the list of peers' url which contains the IP and port.
 7. `ordererAddressesAction `: Used to specify the operation type when update orderer addresses.Currently support `replace`,`remove`,`add`.
  `ordererAddressesAction: replace` will replace the orderer addresses with  orderer addresses specified in`ordererAddresses` .
  `ordererAddressesAction: remove` will remove the orderer addresses that are specified in `ordererAddresses` from the channel configuration.